-I had the booking at Naggar Palace the very next day.
-As soon as we reached Naggar Palace, I asked the guy at reception to accommodate the booking for current day and he obliged favorably.
-They even adjusted the tickets of Volvo for very next day which were initially booked for two days after.
-So in all we had cut short the journey by one day.
+I had the booking at Naggar Palace on the very next day.
+As soon as we reached Naggar Palace, I asked the guy at reception to accommodate the booking for the current day, and he obliged favorably.
+They even adjusted the tickets of Volvo for the very next day, which were initially booked for two days after.
+So in all, we had cut short the journey by one day.

 Bookings can be done at HPTDC Office Chanderlok Building, C.P., New Delhi or any local HPTDC office of other states.
 You can book it online here using credit or debit card HPTDC, Hotel Bookings

 The details for Demand Draft will be provided in the email.
-Do check 101, 102, 103, 112 rooms for availability as they are among the front facing rooms I know about (best scenic views, you can see entire Nagger valley from their window or balcony) and if you feel it’s an off season do book only on the spot.
+Do check 101, 102, 103, 112 rooms for availability as they are among the front-facing rooms I know about (best scenic views, you can see entire Nagger valley from their window or balcony) and if you feel it’s an offseason do book only on the spot.